Notes for dental service providers

 Claims should be submitted as soon as possible after treatment has been provided.

-For manual claiming, send all claims for payment to:
+For manual claiming please send all claims for payment to:

 Veterans' Affairs Processing